cupo365/aad-app-registration-credential-checker/README.md

 - The script will assign the required permissions to the system assigned managed identity created for the Logic App.
 The minimum required permissions are:
   - User.Read.All (Graph, Application)
   - Application.Read.All (Graph, Application)
+  > Note: this step is only required for the single tenant version of the solution.
+If using multi tenant, provide App Registration credentials for each configured tenant in the parameters of the logic app.
+The app regs still required the afore mentioned minimum permissions
-- The script will auhtorize the created Outlook connection by prompting you with a separate login dialog.
+- The script will authorize the created Outlook connection by prompting you with a separate login dialog.
 You can login with the account you want to send the email from

 > Note: if do not want to use the PowerShell script, you will have to execute these steps manually!